vanshajvohra/AccidentAI/automatic_car_accident_detection_using_mask_rnn/README.md

 1. After downloading the source code
 2. Download the pretrained car accident weights "mask_rcnn_caraccident_0050.h5" from step 5 above and copy them under automatic_car_accident_detection_using_mask_rnn/carAccidentDetect directory
-3. execute python3 carAccidentDetecy.py --command="test" --weights="./mask_rcnn_caraccident_0050.h5" --image=<fully qualified path and name of image>
+3. execute python3 carAccidentDetecy.py --command="test" --weights="./mask_rcnn_caraccident_0050.h5" --image=fully qualified path and name of image

+Make sure you have set the python env as per the requirements.txt in installation and all needed packages are installed